Catherine Cook Counselling

 How can I help?

-I can offer adults - individuals and couples or intimate partners - a confidential space to talk about your situation, whoever you are*.
+I can offer adults - individuals and partners - a confidential space to talk about their situation.

-It can feel a big step to ask for help, but people usually find it a relief to talk to someone who will listen deeply, take their problems seriously and help them reflect on their situation in a respectful and kind way.
-I will see you as an individual, or as partners, with a complex, unique history and context.
+It can feel a big step, but people usually find it a relief to talk to someone who will listen deeply, take their problems seriously and help them reflect on their situation in a respectful and compassionate way.
+I will see you as an individual, or as partners, with a unique history and context.

 What are counselling and psychotherapy?

-Counselling is a very personal, honest conversation about whatever you need to talk about; as a counsellor I will respond with respect and compassion - to help you feel emotionally safe.
-Over time, a unique partnership can develop which facilitates changes at a pace and level that feels right for you.
+Counselling feels like a very personal conversation about whatever you need to talk about; as a counsellor I will respond with respect and compassion - to help you feel deeply understood.
+Over time, a unique partnership can develop which facilitates changes at a pace and level that feels right for you, and you can expect to develop new capacities and skills - a toolkit for looking after yourself.

 What is an integrative approach?

-This means, for example, that when I’m listening to you, I will consider how your family life and culture might have shaped you, as well as how well your nervous system can tolerate stressful experiences, such as relationship breakdowns, redundancy, health problems, or perhaps the impact of minority stress.
+This means, for example, that when I’m listening to you, I will consider how your family life and culture might have shaped you, as well as how well your nervous system can tolerate stressful experiences, and what might be just beneath the surface - feelings and thoughts not yet fully felt and articulated, and yet perhaps important to you.

 However, you might not feel your difficulties are dramatic or traumatic - you may not be able to pinpoint what’s wrong.
 Perhaps you’re reaching a point of transition in your life, or simply lacking in direction and feeling there’s nobody who you can talk to about things.